Sydney Leroux: Personal life

 Leroux holds dual citizenship in Canada and the United States.
-Her nickname is "Syd the Kid."
+Her nickname is "Syd the Kid".
 Her chihuahua, "Boss Leroux," has thousands of Twitter followers and was often featured in the media along with Sydney.

 Leroux became engaged to Canadian Major League Baseball player Brett Lawrie, a childhood acquaintance, in October 2010 before the engagement was called off the following year.

-Leroux had been in a relationship with English-born MLS player Dom Dwyer from 2014.
+Leroux was previously in a relationship with English-born MLS player Dom Dwyer from 2014.
 On February 14, 2015 (Valentine's Day, or 2–14; her USWNT jersey number is 2 and Dwyer's is 14), it was announced that she and Dwyer had wed in January 2015 in a private ceremony.
 On January 25, 2016, Sydney announced on social media that she was expecting the couple's first child in September 2016.
 Cassius Cruz Dwyer was born on September 10, 2016.
 On November 28, 2018, they announced they were expecting their second child.
-In March 2019, at six months pregnant, Leroux was photographed participating in light preseason training with the image causing controversy; drawing both criticism and praise.
+In March 2019, at six months pregnant, Leroux was photographed participating in light preseason training with the image drawing both criticism and praise.
 Their daughter, Roux James Dwyer, was born on June 28, 2019.
 She returned to playing three months after giving birth.
-On August 6, 2021, Leroux announced that she and Dwyer were divorcing, after six years of marriage.
+On August 6, 2021, Leroux announced she and Dwyer were divorcing after six years of marriage.

 Leroux is currently in a relationship with NBA agent Dave Spahn.